Jessica Alba Throws Pajama Party For Hubbie Cash Warren’s 38th Birthday [Pics]

 A video posted by Jessica Alba (@jessicaalba) on

-Alba captured the whole evening on Snapchat including the highlight of the night which featured a star-studded beer pong table which had in attendance Rachel Zoe, a reality star who also runs a budding fashion outfit registered in her name.
-John Knoxville also appeared to share Alba’s joy.
+Alba captured the whole evening on Snapchat, including the highlight of the night that featured a star-studded beer pong table which had in attendance Rachel Zoe, a reality star who also runs a budding fashion outfit registered in her name.
+Johnny Knoxville also appeared to share Alba’s joy.

 But this wasn’t the only fun thing at the party.
-Alba’s Instagram post above mentions ‘epic pizza pajama’ blast, which went along with an A-class attendance and series of fun games.
+Alba’s Instagram post mentions an “epic pizza pajama” blast, which went along with an A-class attendance and series of fun games.
 This trifecta made for an awesome outing left to the imagination of those who love to party.

-Some of the guests include Shay Mitchell, Kourtney Kardashian, Joe Madden, Nicole Richie, Orlando Bloom, and Liam Hemsworth.
-Among the couple who turned in for the night was John Legend and Chrissy Teigen who were outstandingly delectable in their KFC-inspired onesies.
+Some of the guests included Shay Mitchell, Kourtney Kardashian, Joe Madden, Nicole Richie, Orlando Bloom, and Liam Hemsworth.
+Among the couple who turned in for the night were John Legend and Chrissy Teigen, who were outstandingly delectable in their KFC-inspired onesies.

-Jesting afterwards, she posted on Twitter what the best of a pajama party was for her.
+Jesting afterward, she posted on Twitter what the best of a pajama party was for her.

 The best part of a pajama jam party is my hair and makeup people trying to make a look out of a kfc onesie